DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```

-Then, a kmer-based GWAS was conducted using pyseer with an aim to identify kmers whose presence-absence patterns were associated with chromosome structures phenotype.
+Then, a kmer-based GWAS is conducted using pyseer with an aim to identify kmers whose presence-absence patterns are associated with chromosome structures phenotype.
 Population structure is not controlled.

 ```
 #Run inside corresponding *_ISreplaced_genomes directory